-Unlike the Minimalism Game or the KonMari Method, the Packing Party Method was created to help speed up the process of drastically pairing down one’s possessions.
-As the name suggest, the method is meant to emulate packing for a move.
+Unlike the Minimalism Game or the KonMari Method, the Packing Party Method was created to help speed up the process of drastically paring down one’s possessions.
+As the name suggests, the method is meant to emulate packing for a move.

 This method of decluttering calls for individuals to pack up all of their possessions in labeled boxes.
-All worldly items are left in the neatly packed boxes for a period of time.
+All worldly items are left in the neatly packed boxes for some time.

-Over the course of the next 3-4 weeks, the unpack the items that are needed or that are missed.
+Over the next 3-4 weeks, unpack the items that are needed or that are missed.
 Items could include everyday staples like plates and cups to items that spark joy such as a DSLR camera, a journal, makeup, etc.

 After 3-4 weeks, it should be apparent that many of the items in the boxes will not be missed.
 Thus, those items do not add any real value or happiness to the owners’ lives.

 It is worth noting, that the Packing Party method may need to be completed seasonally for individuals who live in environments that experience the full four seasons.
 For example, as a Boston resident, I wouldn’t reach for snow boots in July or a swimsuit in January.

 Who is the Packing Party Decluttering Method Good For?